 It will put an end to all of the debt worry that has been keeping you awake at night.

 Perhaps, most importantly, it will enable you to prioritise your own and your family’s wellbeing, above your debt.

 We are often told that after speaking to us people feel much calmer and more in control.

-The main thing is, get back on your feet and on with your life.
+The main thing is to get back on your feet and on with your life.

-Most likely they have been written by people who was in a similar situation to you.
+Most likely they have been written by people in a similar situation to you.

-And when you are ready give us a call on 1300 794 492 (or you can use 02 66 52 4799 if you prefer to make a direct call) or send us an email to firstname.lastname@example.org
+So when you are ready, please give us a call on 1300 794 492 (or you can use 02 66 52 4799 if you prefer to make a direct call) or send us an email to email@example.com